blender/blender/doc/python_api/rst/info_gotchas_file_paths_and_encoding.rst

    >>> bpy.path.abspath(image.filepath, library=image.library)

-These returns the absolute path which can be used with native Python modules.
+This returns the absolute path which can be used with native Python modules.

 Unicode Problems